-The name is a bit of a misnomer, but in a good way.
-The accommodation is most absolutely “Ocean View” but the bungalows, if they ever existed are long gone, replaced with a series of two-storey buildings with simple but very clean rooms upstairs and downstairs.
-While all offer an ocean view to some degree, definitely angle for an upstairs one if you can—the views are superb.
+Kembang Kuning Ocean View Bungalows’ name is a bit of a misnomer, but in a good way.
+The accommodation is most absolutely “Ocean View” but the bungalows, if they ever existed are long gone, replaced with a series of two-storey buildings with simple but clean rooms upstairs and downstairs.
+While all offer an ocean view to some degree, definitely angle for an upstairs one if you can—the outlook is superb.

-At 550,000 rupiah per night, Kembang Kuning Ocean View Bungalows isn’t for those looking for mod cons, chilled air-con and arty decor, but if you’ve been travelling on a budget and want somewhere for a final splurge, somewhere that is spectacular in an old-school kind of way, we couldn’t recommend this place highly enough.
+Access to Kembang Kuning is via a narrow, but flat path inaccessible by car or motorbike, so don’t plan on bringing a ton of luggage.
+Kembang Kuning Ocean View Bungalows isn’t for folks looking for mod-cons and arty decor (Bingin offers several options if you are—for a price!), but if you’ve been travelling on a budget and want somewhere for a final splurge, somewhere that is spectacular in an old-school kind of way, you’ll get an eye full here.

 If you still wish for the vista and Kembang Kuning is above your means, climb down the cliff to Stiky II where lodgings with shared facilities are considerable simpler, but more stylish too.